kaopanboonyuen/MARS/README.md

 MARS: Mask Attention Refinement with Sequential Quadtree Nodes for Car Damage Instance Segmentation

 - Our demos are available at https://www.marssolution.io/
+- You can contact us at contact@marssolution.io if you're intrigued by AI-driven solutions for evaluating car damages.

 ## Reference:
 ```